-With the increased focus on user privacy, Google Chrome will be bringing several changes to their browser that can negatively impact personalized advertising.
+With the increased focus on user privacy, and extinction of third-party cookies, Google Chrome will be bringing several changes to their browser that can negatively impact personalized advertising.

 Without third-party cookies access, ad distribution networks that rely on cookies for personalization will run into a number of issues with data duplication, cross-site tracking, and more.